Bus routes affected after major road closed near Hastings due to 'ongoing police incident'

 and live on Freeview channel 276

+The incident involved a black Audi, and a local cyclist in his 70s, who has now been taken to hospital via air ambulance.

+Anyone who saw what happened or captured any relevant footage on dash cam is urged to email [email protected] quoting Operation Woodfield.

-Major roads A21 and A28 could be shut for up to six hours today following a serious crash.
-The roads are closed both ways from Premier Inn Hastings to A28 Westfield Lane, while police officers and other emergency services deal with a serious incident.
+The accident temporarily closed the A21 and the A28 both ways from Premier Inn Hastings to A28 Westfield Lane, while police officers and other emergency services dealt with the incident.
+The road has since re-opened.

+The incident also affected local bus routes, which could not run thanks to the road closure.
+Sedlescombe, Bodiam and Sandhurst were unavailable for several hours, according to bus service provider Stagecoach, which briefly introduced a shuttle service to Hawkhurst and Sedlescombe while the closure was in place.

+Although the roads have reopened, customers should expect some disruption on bus services in the area, with displacements causing serious delays and short-notice cancellations taking place hours later.

 Comment Guidelines